Advay2803/Math-Project/README.md

 The question are as followed:

 Q1.
-Are the people living in county with higher population density affects the COVID infection?
+Does population density affect the COVID infection?

 Q2.
-Does the area with higher AQI affect the COVID cases in that region?
+Does the AQI affect the COVID cases?

 Q3.
-What is the combine effect of high AQI and high Population Density on higher COVID cases?
+What is the combine effect of AQI and  Population Density on COVID cases?

 Q4.
-Do people with less population density and less AQI have less covid infection ?

-Q5.
-Is there any interaction between the AQI and Population density ?
+How does the interaction of parameter affect?